The Stromness Yule Log pull

 Until its revival in 2017, the game was last known to have been played 80 years prior, in 1937.
 Now the game takes place on Hogmanay and the log – weighing in at almost half a tonne, is sourced from a Scottish sawmill.

-2018 saw the addition of the Junior Log Pull – this proved to be very popular and is set to make a welcome return again this year, along with two junior captains at the helm.
+2018 saw the addition of the Junior Log Pull which proved to be very popular.

-This year will see the Soothenders captained by Roy Temple, aiming for the Red Cross shop and the Northenders captained by Willie MacKay, pulling toward their goal at the stage area at the Pier Head.
-For the Juniors, the North team must try and reach the Warehouse Buildings and the South must pull to 59 Victoria Street (Lindsay Rae’s shop).
+The Senior event begins at the Commercial Hotel and Junior event at the Pier Arts Centre lane.
+Each year the Soothenders and their captain aim for the Red Cross shop.
+The Northenders and their captain pull toward their goal at the stage area at the Pier Head.
+For the Juniors, the North team must try and reach the Warehouse Buildings.
+The South team must pull to 59 Victoria Street.

 To keep up to date with announcements about this fantastic event, join the Facebook group Stromness Yule Log.
 We hope you’ll make it through to Stromness on Hogmanay to cheer on the Northenders and Soothenders!

 Volleyball-playing, adventure loving Orcadian who studied in Edinburgh, lived in New Zealand and Singapore, and is enjoying being home.